EdsonLuiz/gs12-desafio-conceitos-nodejs/README.md

 - **`POST /repositories/:id/like`**: The route must increase the number of likes from the specific repository chosen through the `id` param present in the route parameters, at each call of this route, the number of likes must be increased by 1;

-**Tip**: In the code above, we used `POST` in a route, even though it changes the number of likes in the repository without creating anything directly.

-If we semantically divide the responsibilities of our application into entities, the like would be an entity, and the repository would be another entity.

-With that been said, we have different business rules for each entity, so, by calling the 'like' route and adding just one like, we can interpret that we are creating a new like, and not updating the likes.

-So why not use `PUT` instead of `POST`?
-Precisely because we are "creating" A new like, and not updating the number of likes to any other value.

-It may be difficult to see because it is just a number, but think that each like is saved in a table in the database with the user who added this like.
-Now it’s clearer that you’re creating a new like, right?

-Good studies <3

 ### Tests Specification